barcek/docNxgres/README.md

 Also in the root directory are two Dockerfiles, one for development and one for production.
 Each sets the environment variable 'NODE_ENV' to the corresponding value.

-Finally, the root directory contains three 'docker-compose' files:
+Finally, the root directory contains four 'docker-compose' files:

 1. 'docker-compose.yml', which has settings for the dev and prod variants with the dev variant commented out;
 2. 'docker-compose_dev.yml' for the dev variant;
-3. 'docker-compose_prod.yml'.
+3. 'docker-compose_prod.yml' for the prod variant;
+4. 'docker-compose_test.yml' for the test container.

-Each of these does the following:
+Each of the first three of these does the following:

 - sets the `SERVER_PORT` environment variable;
 - uses three of the database variables set in '.env' to initialize the database container, whether for development or production, with the alternate three commented out (see [Development & production](#development--production) below);
 - passes the `LOG_FORMAT` environment variable to the reverse proxy server container.

-The file 'src/config/index.js' accesses the '.env' file using the `dotenv` package.
+The application server file 'src/config/index.js' accesses the '.env' file using the `dotenv` package.
 The applicable set of database variables, whether for development or production, is selected using the value of the `NODE_ENV` environment variable. `NODE_ENV` is also used to set an `IN_PROD` environment variable.
 All relevant variables are then exported for use elsewhere in the application server code.

 ### Development & production